satya164/quik/README.md

 Below are some ideas on how to improve `quik`.
 It would be awesome to receive pull requests for these.

-* Write some tests for Hot Module Replacement
 * Automatically parse HTML files to enable hot reloading without having to specify files with `--watch`
 * Cache bundles instead of re-building on every request
 * Better error handling